eShine Boat Care

 Lessons: Have your Documentation ready.
 If you are importing a trailer over 15 years old make sure Customs stamps Part 16 of your Form 1 (the RIV exemption).
 You will need the Gross Vehicle Weight of your trailer for MPI (Manitoba Public Insurance) to register it.
 Search your boat prior to Border crossing to make sure NOTHING suspect is in there.

-Comment about importing boat/trailer to Alberta (November 2008)
+Comment about importing boat/trailer to Alberta (Nov.
+2008)

 Thanks very much for the information on your site - made the process extremely simple.
 I'm from Calgary and just imported a boat.
 I arranged to pick it up in Sweetgrass, and then came back across into Canada.
 As others have noted, make sure to have a separate bill of sale for the trailer and boat.
 In my case it was a new boat - so had the Manufacturers Statement of Origin (MSO) (instead of a title) assigned to me by the dealer.
-Also had the "No recall" letter on the trailer from the manufacturer.
+Also had the "No recall" letter [no longer required] on the trailer from the manufacturer.
 Stopped at the 'Exporting from US' sign before reaching the Canadian Crossing - NO NEED TO DO THIS.
 The U.S. Agent said I should have just proceeded to Canada Customs without stopping - they had no interest in boats.
 At Canada Customs they helped me fill out the (RIV) Vehicle Import Form - FORM 1.
 After paying the GST, I was on my way in less than 20 minutes.
 I'm going to riv.ca to finish the process, get my FORM 2 after paying, and then will head to Canadian Tire (for trailer licence).

 Extremely simple thanks to reading this site in advance.
-Even with the exchange rate at $1.27, I still saved $14K over the best cost from a dealer in Calgary ($36K vs $51K) including the shipping and GST.
+Even with the exchange rate at $1.27, I still saved $14K over the best cost from a dealer in Calgary ($36K v.s. $51K) including the shipping and GST.
 Thanks very much Pat!!

 Hi Pat